hashicorp/terraform-website/content/source/docs/enterprise/saml/configuration.html.md

 - The Identity Provider (IdP).
 - The Service Provider (SP), which is also sometimes referred to as Relying Party (RP).

-Private Terraform Enterprise (PTFE) is configured as the Service Provider.
+Terraform Enterprise is configured as the Service Provider.

 -> **Note:** For instructions for specific IdPs, see [Identity Provider Configuration](./identity-provider-configuration.html).